PART-WPO/reach-dashboard/README.md

 ### Step 3 – Division Data Consolidation
 - Data from all three divisions is merged into a **single super sheet** using a Smartsheet Report.
-- This consolidated report serves as the source for **REACH data exports**.
+- This consolidated report serves as the source for REACH data exports.

 ### Step 4 – Automated Data Retrieval (Google Apps Script + Smartsheet API)
-- A **Google Apps Script** calls the Smartsheet API to pull the consolidated report data.
+- A [Google Apps Script](https://github.com/PART-WPO/reach-dashboard/blob/37d73bb771bdec771b2fa5e1b11cbfc5a20bc4ba/data-pipeline/REACH%20Data%20Pipeline.json) calls the Smartsheet API to pull the consolidated report data.

 ### Step 5 – Data Cleaning & HTML Preparation
 The Google Apps Script processes the data by:
 - Standardizing dates into consistent `MM/DD/YY` or `MM/DD/YYYY` formats
-- Combining title and abstract text into a single **search-optimized field**
+- Combining title and abstract text into a single search-optimized field
 - Truncating abstracts for brief UI display
 - Consolidating multiple link fields into one column
-- Formatting output types with **HTML icons, labels, and color codes**
+- Formatting output types with HTML icons, labels, and color codes
-- Adding **open access labels and icons** based on availability
+- Adding open access labels and icons based on availability
 - Normalizing program and “Funded By” names
 - Sanitizing text to replace problematic characters and remove non-ASCII
 - Escaping special characters for HTML safety before CSV upload